Index of Memorial Resolutions and Biographical Sketches

 View in portable document format.

 LOWELL J. BETHEL

 Lowell J. “Sonny” Bethel was born on March 4, 1937, and grew up in Philadelphia, Pennsylvania.
 He was educated in Philadelphia public schools and then received both bachelor and master’s degrees from Temple University (1961 and 1967).
 He went on to earn a second master’s degree (1971) and his Doctorate of Education degree (1974) from the University of Pennsylvania.
-During the time that he was earning his advanced degrees, Lowell taught mathematics and science courses, including biology, chemistry, and physical science, at both the elementary and secondary levels in the School District of Philadelphia.
+During the time that he was earning his advanced degrees, Lowell taught mathematics and science courses, including biology, chemistry, and physical science, at both the elementary and secondary levels in the School District of Philadelphia.<signed>

 In 1974, Lowell joined the faculty at The University of Texas at Austin in the Department of Curriculum and Instruction, where he served for the next thirty-four years, rising to the rank of full professor.
 He was an active member and leader in science education, teaching both undergraduate and graduate courses, conducting many research projects, and supervising many graduate students.
 Lowell was a member of and presented research papers at meetings of the American Education Research Association, the School Science and Mathematics Association, the National Association for Research in Science Teaching, the National Science Teachers Association, the Association for Science Teacher Education, the Texas Science Academy, the Conference for the Advancement of Science Teaching, and the Southwest Educational Research Association.
 Lowell’s research interests included: teaching science in urban schools, concept development in urban children, the development of attitudes toward science, science in-service education, teacher education, and middle school in-service development.